Impact Wrestling Rebellion (2019)

 The 2019 Rebellion was a professional wrestling pay-per-view (PPV) event produced by Impact Wrestling.
 The event took place on April 28, 2019, at The Rebel Complex in Toronto, Ontario, Canada.
 It was the first event in the Rebellion chronology.

 Eight matches were contested at the event.
 In the main event, The Latin American Xchange (Santana and Ortiz) defeated The Lucha Bros (Fénix and Pentagón Jr.) in a Full Metal Mayhem match to win the Impact World Tag Team Championship.
-In other prominent matches, Brian Cage defeated Johnny Impact to win the Impact World Championship, Rich Swann defeated Sami Callihan in an "oVe" Rules match to retain the X Division Championship, and Taya Valkyrie defeated Jordynne Grace to retain the Knockouts Championship.
+In other prominent matches, Brian Cage defeated Johnny Impact to win the Impact World Championship, Tessa Blanchard defeated Gail Kim, Rich Swann defeated Sami Callihan in an "oVe" Rules match to retain the X Division Championship, and Taya Valkyrie defeated Jordynne Grace to retain the Impact Knockouts Championship.

 Storylines

 The event featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 On the February 1, 2019, edition of Impact!, Impact Wrestling announced the date for Rebellion.